ANSSI-FR/AD-control-paths/README.md

 # Active Directory Control Paths
+## "Who Can Read the CEO's Emails Edition"
 ![An example of control paths graph](graph-example.png "An example of control paths graph")

-Control paths in Active Directory are an aggregation of "control relations" between entities of the domain (users, computers, groups, GPO, containers, etc.) which can be visualized as graphs (such as above) and whose purpose is to answer questions like *"Who can get 'Domain Admins' privileges ?"* or *"What resources can a user control ?"*.
+Control paths in Active Directory are an aggregation of "control relations" between entities of the domain (users, computers, groups, GPO, containers, etc.) which can be visualized as graphs (such as above) and whose purpose is to answer questions like *"Who can get 'Domain Admins' privileges ?"* or *"What resources can a user control ?"* and even *"Who can read the CEO's emails ?"*.

 The topic has been presented during a talk at the French conference SSTIC-2014.
 Our slides and paper can be found here:
 [https://www.sstic.org/2014/presentation/chemins\_de\_controle\_active\_directory/](https://www.sstic.org/2014/presentation/chemins_de_controle_active_directory/).